DHan787/INFO6150_Final/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+#Imported CSS to add bubbles and label gradient.When the remaining time is less than one hour before the deadline,
+ the label gradually turns pink, and the number of bubbles increases
+ #Added validation rules for the create form.
+ #Added frontend validation to ensure valid date and time inputs.
+ #Adjusted the carBrand -> carModel cascading dropdown behavior and added a car color selection.
+ #Added data-carModels className="json".

 ## Learn More